 As the consultation infers that imports of non-compliant goods and their placement on the market by large companies will not be possible in the UK, this will undoubtedly impact on routes to market for exporters of goods to the UK as due diligence will be required by the end user company (where in scope).

-For now, there is no immediate need to act.
-Its a good time to familiarise yourself with the proposed changes and consider how robust your existing procedures are.
+For now, there is no immediate need to act until the operational details are known, as proposed by the secondary legislation.
+However, it’s a good time to familiarise yourself with the proposed changes and consider how robust your existing due diligence procedures

-You can find more details on the proposed new law here.
-The window for comments on proposals closed on 5th October and will now be reviewed.
-As the outcome becomes available we’ll share what we know, what it means and the potential impacts it could have on business in the UK.
+You can view the results of the consultation and the Government's response here.
+As the legislation becomes available we’ll share what we know, what it means and the potential impacts it could have on business in the UK.
 Watch this space!

 Your contact information: